 The bedroom is one of the most important rooms in your home from a feng shui perspective.
 It’s the room that’s most private and closest to you.
 In feng shui, we’re not just looking at the function of each room; we're also looking at what each part of the home represents metaphorically.
 Your bedroom, for example, represents you.
 It is the part of your home that is most private and most energetically connected to you.
 This means that feng shui adjustments in the bedroom can have a really powerful effect on your personal energy.

 On a mundane level, this is the place in your home where you rest and recharge.
-You want the bedroom to encourage rest and a good night’s sleep.
+You want the bedroom to encourage rest.
 Having good feng shui in your bedroom will support you so that you have the energy and vitality to show up in the world.
 You spend a lot of time in your bedroom in a receptive and passive “yin” state.
 This means that while you are sleeping or resting, you are more open to absorbing the energy around you.
 Because of this, it’s worth taking some time to make sure that the energy surrounding you in the bedroom is supportive and nurturing.

 There are so many fun and creative ways to introduce color to your bedroom.
 Painting your walls, of course, is a great way to add a new color.
 If you don’t want to paint your walls, or aren’t able to because you’re renting, you can always bring in color through decor and accessories.
 For example, you could try some fresh new bed linens in a color that resonates with you.
 Because you spend so many passive hours in bed, the color of your bedding can really affect you.